inbarajaldrin/max_camera_localizer/README.md

-# Object Localization for Camera mounted on UR End-Effector
+# Aruco-Based Localization for Camera mounted on UR End-Effector

 This is a ROS 2 Humble Package that outputs aruco tag position and orientation *in the robot base frame* using camera inputs and ROS 2 communication with the UR driver.